Introduction

 Section titled “Technologies used”OS that can run on

-Section titled “OS that can run on”Mathematical Concepts in Programming
+Section titled “OS that can run on”From Theory to Code: Math Essentials

 Section titled “Functions”Functions are reusable blocks of code that perform specific tasks.
 They help in breaking down complex problems into manageable pieces.